-This is the same spot I had thought was grass in 2002, now all native cover.
-Why is it so sparse?
-Well, first of all, it is almost pure sand, so it is relatively infertile.
+almost pure sand, so it is relatively infertile.
+Second, it's April, and the place fills out in May.
 Then there was removing layers of "the onion."
 The cat's ear seed bank was gone within two years, but then there were rip gut, soft brome, red brome, rattlesnake grass, catchfly, horseweed, Filago gallica, wall bedstraw, and scarlet pimpernel (in that order).
 Each species in the "weed bank" suppresses others until it its depleted, much like peeling layers of an onion.
 Each requires its own process.
-Early on, our control efforts were by species, to deal with the speed at which they spread.
-As we gained control, we were able to manage by location, but that meant dealing with the maturation rates of many species on each spot.
+Early on, our weed control efforts were by species, to deal with the speed at which they spread.
+As we gained control, we were able to manage by location, but that meant dealing with the differing maturation rates of many species on each spot.

-This is the worst of what I see in cat's ear these days, representing what I call a "systematic error," a location I missed late in the year resulting in two heads, luckily still with some seed (white circles).
+resulting in two heads, luckily still with some seed (white circles).
 Needless to say, there are other things I would rather do than weeding.
 So the desire to declare victory some time in the summer is great.
 This incurs the risk that something will make it after I've quit for the year.
 The immediate problem here is mouse-eared chickweed (Cerastium glomeratum, gold) with the whitish tube for a flower.
 Besides grabbing the cat's ear seed, the chickweed is an immediate problem as the seed inside that small, whitish tube is already viable (it is "pseudo-cleistogamous").
 There is also a single Briza minor (red circle).
 Unfortunately, even though the weather is too cold for cat's ear to mature and blow seed, it demands attention now.
-The natives are small-flowered lotus (L. micranthus), Spanish lotus (L. purshianus) and slender tarweed (Madia gracilis).
+The natives are small-flowered lotus (A. parviflorus), Spanish lotus (A. americanus) and slender tarweed (Madia gracilis).
 If I 'come back to it later,' the lotus will cover the cat's ear, leaving it both numerous enough to slow me down at a critical time, and hard to find when it is matures, which is when I have less time to find them all before they blow.
 Moreover, the ground is softer in March and the weed smaller, so it's easier to pull.
 So I have to keep the biology of each weed in mind and the treatment method for each while I plan my hand weeding.
 In this case, I must deal with them both now.